Oklahoma teachers might follow West Virginia in strike, walk outs

 The group’s Facebook page, created last week, has more than 36,400 followers.

-Teachers from around the state met in a planning session in Tulsa Friday and Oklahoma City teacher Heather Reed said,“Our teachers are exhausted, tired,” the Tulsa World reported.
+Teachers from around the state met in a planning session in Tulsa Friday and Oklahoma City teacher Heather Reed said, “Our teachers are exhausted, tired,” the Tulsa World reported.

 Neither state education officials nor legislative officials were immediately available for comment.